 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Aer Lingus is the latest 1:1 American Express Membership Rewards transfer partner.
 U.S. American Express cardholders can begin transferring points to their AerClub account in late August.
-This is the first Membership Rewards partner addition since 2016 when Etihad joined the fold.
+This is the first Membership Rewards® points partner addition since 2016 when Etihad joined the fold.

 The addition of Aer Lingus also means that you can now transfer your points to the three major Avios airline partners: Aer Lingus, British Airways, and Iberia.
-You now have another valuable transfer option for European award flights if you own the American Express Platinum Card or another Membership Rewards credit card.
+You now have another valuable transfer option for European award flights if you own a Membership Rewards credit card.
 Read on for further details about the newest Membership Rewards Transfer Partner to be added.

 Begin Making 1:1 Transfers in Late August 2018